-Silver Springs State Park offers glass bottom boat tours, kayaking and more at the main entrance on East Silver Springs Boulevard, but your best entrance for hiking is on 1425 NE 58th Ave, FL 35, mapped below.
+Silver Springs State Park offers glass bottom boat tours, kayaking and more at the main entrance on East Silver Springs Boulevard.
+But for hiking Silver Springs, your best entrance is on 1425 NE 58th Ave, FL 35, mapped below.

 It’s amazing how close to town you can be while still feeling away from it all for hours.